Introduction

 End of Act is for marking the end of an act.

-General is for text that doesn't fit into any other element type.
+General is for text that doesn't fit into any other block type.

-There are a few ways to change the element type:
+There are a few ways to change the block type:

 1️⃣ TAB key – Press the TAB

-key repeatedly to cycle through the likely element types.
+key repeatedly to cycle through the likely types.

-2️⃣ Keyboard shortcuts – Each element type has a keyboard shortcut. (⌘1 for Scene Heading. ⌘2 for Action.
+2️⃣ Keyboard shortcuts – Each block type has a keyboard shortcut. (⌘1 for Scene Heading. ⌘2 for Action.
 And so on)

-3️⃣ Element menu – You can open the element menu by clicking on the icon in the margin (or pressing ⌘K).
-Then select the element type that you want.
+3️⃣ Block type menu – You can open the block type menu by clicking on the icon in the margin (or pressing ⌘K).
+Then select the block type that you want.

-Scripto realizes you want a Parenthetical element and updates the type for you.
+Scripto realizes you want a Parenthetical block and updates the type for you.

 Note: Shows on our paid plans can customize the default formatting for each block type.